mosip/documentation/docs/data-protection.md

 1. Decrypt data in Step 8 above using PK8.
 1. Decrypt ZKn-IDA with K22 to get ZKn.
 1. Encrypt ZKn with K18 and store at random index.
-1. BIO data is stored as is.
+1. Bio-data is stored as is.

 ## ID authentication flow
 ![](_images/cryptography-ida-flow.png)